 According to Daniel, Braamfontein is becoming a coffee capital, in the way that people go to Parkhurst to find craft beers.
 What sets Doubleshot apart from other coffee establishments is their openness and willingness to share information and knowledge about their craft with those who enter through their doors.

+If you are a comsopotilitan type, then maybe a Crema.co coffee subscription service is all you need to get your coffee routine going, but for others, this more personal experience is where it’s at.
 If you want to learn the difference between a Costa Rican, a Brazilian and a Malawian coffee they will happily guide you on your journey of discovery.
 It is not only the final destination but the journey that makes the Doubleshot experience unique.
 That is in addition to the abundance of choice between top quality coffee roasts and tea blends.
 As Daniel humorously put it, “we’re not a one blend pony.”

 Being a decaffeinated coffee drinker, the topic of caffeine and decaffeination soon came up.
 There are various methods of obtaining decaf coffee, one involves a chemical wash, another involves saturating the beans in water loaded with “flavour particles” which then extracts the caffeine whilst leaving the flavour in the bean.
 Another method of decreasing the caffeine in a bean is by dark roasting it, which then breaks down the caffeine within the bean.
 At the same time this tends to break down the acids and sugars, giving the coffee less flavour.
 Each decaffeination process has its own pros and cons, but they all affect the flavour in some way.